MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/display-hybrid-federated-search-results-in-sharepoint-online.md

 In this procedure, you create a query rule in SharePoint that uses the result source that you created in the previous procedure in this article.
 When the query rule fires, it causes search results from content in the SharePoint Server search index to appear in a result block on a search results page in SharePoint.

-Query rules can be created at the SharePoint Admin Center level, the site collection level, or the site level.
-In this procedure, you create a query rule at the SharePoint Admin Center level.
+Query rules can be created at the organization level, the site collection level, or the site level.
+In this procedure, you create a query rule at the organization level.
 Because you create the rule at this level, the rule can apply to any queries that users submit in this instance of SharePoint.

 For more info about query rules, see [Plan to transform queries and order results in SharePoint Server](../search/plan-to-transform-queries-and-order-results.md) and [Manage query rules in SharePoint Server](../search/manage-query-rules.md)

-1. Verify that the user account that you use to perform this procedure is a global admin for the Microsoft 365 subscription that you want to configure.
+1. Go to the [More features page of the new SharePoint admin center](https://admin.microsoft.com/sharepoint?page=classicfeatures&modern=true), and sign in with an account that has [admin permissions](/sharepoint/sharepoint-admin-role) in Microsoft 365.

-2. In the SharePoint Admin Center, in the Quick Launch, select **search**.
+2. Under **Search**, select **Open**.

-3. On the **search administration** page, select **Manage Query Rules**.
+3. Select **Manage Query Rules**.

 4. On the **Manage Query Rules** page, do the following: